 “I guess I am,” I croaked, shaking my head bewilderingly.

 “You were out for an hour.
 The Ministry’s very own Sleeping Beauty.”
-The Healer drawled sarcastically, and I scowled at his sardonic tone.
+The Healer drawled somewhat derisively, and I scowled at his sardonic tone.

 “Does that make you my Fairy Godmother?”

 Scorpius’ dad.
-I should have known; they resemble each other closely, both having the ability to blind people with their scalp and all.
+I should have known; they resembled each other closely, both having the ability to blind people with their scalps and all.
 I took his hand.
 “Agatha Bennett.”

 “AGATHA!”
 Before Draco Gelfoy could say anything else, I was blindsided by a flurry of red-gold hair.
 Dominique, wearing a pastel, puffy down jacket that basically turned her into a baby blue marshmallow, hurled herself at me at inhuman speed.
 “Thank god you’re alive!
 You had me terrified to death!”

 “But what you did was pretty sick.
 Or so I heard, seeing as I was kind of, you know, unconscious for the majority of it.”
-Freddy popped up from behind her, grinning good-naturedly.
+Freddy piped up from behind her, grinning good-naturedly.